-The length-converted catch curve for M. sebae to estimate the annual total mortality rate (Z) is shown in Figure 4.
+The length-converted catch curve to estimate the annual total mortality rate (Z) is shown in Figure 5.
 The natural mortality (M/year) as per Pauly's empirical formula was calculated as 1.23 year-1 and the total mortality (Z) as 1.87 year-1 while the fishing mortality (F) was taken by subtraction of M from Z and was 0.64 year-1 (Table 1).
-The current exploitation rate (E current) computed as F/Z= 0.34 for M.sebae and the M/K ratio found was 2.02.
-(Table1).
+The current exploitation rate ($E{current}$) was computed as F/Z=0.34 and the M/K ratio found was 2.02 (Table 1).

-Figure 5 Length converted catch curves of M. sebae in the New Calabar River, Nigeria
+Figure 3.
+Growth curve of Monodactylus sebae in the New Calabar River, Nigeria.